-If you have any questions you should contact the lender of the private loan or, the Office of Student Financial Planning at email@example.com, or 831-647-4119.
+If you have any questions you should contact the lender of the private loan or, the Office of Student Financial Services at firstname.lastname@example.org, or 831-647-4119.

 You may request a one-time loan increase for up to $2,000 through our Computer Purchase Program for as much as $2000 for the purchase of a laptop during your academic career.
 Please submit the receipt after you purchase the laptop.
 If you need the funds in advance, complete this Increasing the COA for Laptop Purchase Form.
 Please remember that financial aid funds are not distributed before the first day of classes.
 In certain cases, we may increase your financial aid in the form of Graduate PLUS or Private Loans.
 These loans are based on your credit history, so please consider this in your decision-making process.